Antz: Plot

-Z returns home and is mistakenly hailed as a war hero.
-Secretly unsatisfied, Mandible congratulates him and introduces him to the Queen.
-There, Z meets Bala, who recognizes him as a worker.
-Z panics and pretends to take Bala hostage, causing him and Bala to fall out of the anthill via a garbage chute.
-Now a fugitive, Z decides to search for Insectopia, a legendary insect paradise.
-Bala attempts to return to the colony, but quickly rejoins Z after encountering a praying mantis.
-Z's act of individuality inspires the workers and some soldier ants, halting productivity.
-To gain control, Mandible publicly portrays Z as a self-centered war criminal, promotes the glory of conformity and promises the workers rewards for completing a "Mega Tunnel" he designed.
-However, Mandible's second-in-command, a flying ant named Cutter, begins to doubt Mandible's constant reassurances that he's acting "for the good of the colony".
+Z returns home, where he is mistakenly hailed as a war hero and is granted an audience with the Queen.
+Bala recognizes Z as a worker and Mandible orders him arrested.
+This prompts Z to panic and pretend to take Bala hostage as he escapes the anthill with her.
+The royal guards' attempt to recover Bala fails when they are incinerated by an intervening human child with a magnifying glass.
+Z's act of individuality inspires the workers and some soldier ants, halting productivity, but Mandible regains their loyalty by portraying Z as a self-centered war criminal, promoting the glory of conformity, and promising the workers rewards for completing the Mega Tunnel.
+However, Mandible's second-in-command and best friend, a flying ant named Cutter, begins to doubt Mandible's constant reassurances that he is acting for the good of the colony.